 Professor Andy Walker is a Physicist with a research career in lasers, semiconductors and optoelectronics.
 He worked at Heriot-Watt University for thirty years, latterly as its Vice-Principal and then Senior Deputy Principal, with responsibilities including international development.
-He is a fellow, and former Vice-President of the Institute of Physics, as well as being a fellow of the Royal Society of Edinburgh.
+He is a fellow, and former Vice-President of the Royal Society of Edinburgh, as well as being a fellow of the Institute of Physics.
 He took up his current position as Secretary & Treasurer of the Carnegie Trust for the Universities of Scotland in September 2013.

 Andy is married to Greta.
 They have a grown up son and daughter (twins), living in Sydney and London, respectively, and four grandsons.
 He enjoys listening to music, regularly plays the piano for his own amusement, and greatly enjoys sailing a small yacht on the Firth of Forth.